dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2257: Private spaces should allow for free personal exploration.
+### T2257: The bedroom is a sacred space for personal expression without judgment.

 |Support|
 |---|